sethkor/connect-backup/README.md

 No.  Like the question above, the formats are very different.

 #### Can I restore to a different connect instance as the source?
 No, not yet anyway.
-AWS Connect objects have a lot of ARN's that need to be manipulated plus some intelligence to correlate a few things.
-This is a WIP but requires _A LOT_ of work.
+See [Restoring to another connect instance](#Restoring-to-another-connect-instance)

 #### Can I back-up and restore saved flows?
 No.  Only published flows can be operated on.
 This is a limitation of the AWS API.